Barnard Community Standards

-8. Use or possession of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law, this includes misuse of prescription medication.
-Manufacturing or distribution of marijuana, heroin, narcotics, or other controlled substances.
+8. Use or possession of marijuana, heroin, narcotics, or other controlled substances except as expressly permitted by law.
+Misuse of prescription medication.
+The use of synthetic substances or other items ingested for intoxication effect.
+Manufacturing or distribution of marijuana, heroin, narcotics, prescription medication, or other controlled substances.

 9. Use, possession, manufacturing, or distribution of alcoholic beverages (except as expressly permitted by College regulations), or public intoxication.
-Alcoholic beverages may not, in any circumstance, be used by, possessed by or distributed to any person under twenty-one (21) years of age.
-See full College policy online at http://barnard.edu/general-counsel/policiesandprocedures/prevention-of-drug-alcohol-abuse
+Alcoholic beverages may not, in any circumstance, be used, possessed by, or distributed to any person under twenty-one (21) years of age.
+See full College policy online at http://barnard.edu/policy/aod

 10. Illegal or unauthorized possession of firearms, explosives, other weapons, or dangerous chemicals on College premises or use of any such item, even if legally possessed, in a manner that harms, threatens or causes fear to others.